bowlingfan/Barebones_PDF_Viewer/README.md

 This was created with PyQT6 (for User Interfaces) and PyMuPDF (for reading the PDF).

 ## Notes
 There is a current bug if you attempt to "Open With" this program for the first time (_It is recommended to checkmark the box stating to "always open .PDF files with this program"_), which it will throw an error stating that a text file's permission for access is denied.
 I am not sure on how to fix this bug, but the program should still run fine if you just open the pdf file itself (double clicking it).
+This issue is open in https://github.com/bowlingfan/Barebones_PDF_Viewer/issues/2.
 <p align="center">
   <img width="378" height="333" alt="unexpected" src="https://github.com/user-attachments/assets/654f7853-5f57-42c8-9ebc-555e58f6c7fe" />
 </p>